joemoceri/hl7tools-dotnet/src/ExpressionEvaluatorForDotNet/articles/HL7V2MessageSegment.md

 Message segments are defined in hl7 v2 specification.
 They contain fields, and each field outside of special cases, contains 1 field repetition.
 The crud operations make sure to handle this.
 Special cases, such as MSH.1 and MSH.2, do not have a field repetition, while MSH.5 does.

+The structure of message segments is as follows

+Field -> FieldRepetition -> Components -> Sub Components

 Properties

 - [SegmentName](/api/ExpressionEvaluatorForDotNet.HL7V2MessageSegment.html#ExpressionEvaluatorForDotNet_HL7V2MessageSegment_SegmentName): The name of the segment.